prathamranjansingh/Fundamentals-backend/Javascript/Readme.md

 10
 ```

-Variable Scope in JavaScript
+### Variable Scope in JavaScript

 1. Global Scope
 2. Function Scope
 3. Block Scope

-JavaScript Hoisting
+### JavaScript Hoisting

 Hoisting refers to the behaviour where JavaScript moves the declarations of variables, functions, and classes to the top of their scope during the compilation phase.
-This can sometimes lead to surprising results, especially when using var, let, const, or function expressions.
+This can sometimes lead to surprising results, especially when using `var`, `let`, `const`, or function expressions.

-Hoisting applies to variable and function declarations.
+- Hoisting applies to variable and function declarations.
-Initializations are not hoisted, they are only declarations.
+- Initializations are not hoisted, only declarations.
-‘var’ variables are hoisted with undefined, while ‘let’ and ‘const’ are hoisted but remain in the Temporal Dead Zone until initialized.
+- `var` variables are hoisted with `undefined`, while `let` and `const` are hoisted but remain in the Temporal Dead Zone until initialized.

-Temporal Dead Zone (TDZ)
+### Temporal Dead Zone (TDZ)

 The Temporal Dead Zone (TDZ) is a critical concept in JavaScript hoisting.
-It refers to the period between the entering of a scope (such as a function or block) and the actual initialization of a variable declared with let or const.
-During this time, any reference to the variable before its initialization will throw a ReferenceError.
+It refers to the period between the entering of a scope (such as a function or block) and the actual initialization of a variable declared with `let` or `const`.
+During this time, any reference to the variable before its initialization will throw a `ReferenceError`.